 The physical scope of the TOE is shaded in Figure 2.
-The main part of the TOE is in the MFD's controller firmware and provided as "Data Security Kit MX-FR37 (DSK)", an optional product for Sharp MFDs to enhance security coming with a ROM board and a USB memory device.
+The main part of the TOE is in the MFD's controller firmware and provided as "Data Security Kit MX-FR42 (DSK)", an optional product for Sharp MFDs to enhance security coming with a ROM board and a USB memory device.
 Part of the security functions is included in the MFD's HDC, which is also within the scope of the TOE.

-- ROM: contains part of the controller firmware and is mounted on the controller board. - MAIN: is part of the controller firmware and installed from the USB memory device of the DSK to the Flash memory in the MFD.
+- ROM: contains part of the controller firmware and is mounted on the controller board. - MAIN: is part of the controller firmware and installed from the USB memory device of the DSK to the HDD in the MFD.

-Figure 2: TOE and physical configuration of the MFD
+Figure 2: TOE and physical configuration of the MFD K to the HDD in the MFD.